par2/lamana/README.md

     $ pip install -r requirements.txt
     $ pip install .                        # within lamana directory

 *NOTE: installing requirements.txt uses "pinned" dependencies, which may upgrade/downgrade existing packages in your local environment.
-See documentation for more details and alternative installation methods (marked for future release).*
+See the [documentation](https://lamana.readthedocs.org) for more details and alternative installation methods (marked for future release).*